USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 - The parties may seek a review of the Panel’s decision by the Provost by submitting that request in writing within 14 calendar days of the Panel’s issuance of its decision.
 The scope of such review shall be limited to determining: (i) whether the procedures set forth herein were fairly implemented or (ii) whether any sanctions imposed are insufficient or excessive.

 - The Provost may direct that the matter be remanded to the USAIB with specific instructions to address the Provost’s determinations as to procedural fairness.
-The Provost may also reduce, modify, or increase the sanctions assessed by the Panel.
+The Provost may also reduce, modify, or increase the sanctions assessed by the Vice Chancellor for Students.
 The decision of the Provost is final.

 - In the event of the absence or disqualification of the Provost, the review will be conducted by the Chairperson of the Faculty Senate Council, or his or her designee.